tpaau-17DB/cpp-logger/README.md

 # By verbosity

 Verbosity controls which logs are getting suppressed and which are not.
-Methods `Logger::SetVerbosity(...)` are used to set the verbosity value.
+Method `Logger::SetVerbosity(...)` is used to set the verbosity value.

 Possible verbosity values are: